 Typical examples for an eligible applicant to receive a second VA loan in conjunction with the first include relocation to a new area as a result of Permanent Change of Station orders, upsizing or downsizing and essentially any factors resulting in a change of circumstance.
 If the individual wants to retain their home while purchasing a second home in the area of their new duty station, a possibility exists.
 For this to happen however, the individual must have a remaining entitlement amount following the usage of their first VA loan.

 There are two types of entitlements – basic and the bonus entitlement.
-The basic VA entitlement is $36,000.
+The basic VA entitlement is $36,000 which is listed on your certificate of eligibility.
 Every eligible veteran also receives a “bonus” entitlement that amounts too much more than the basic.
 The bonus entitlement kicks in for VA loan amounts over $144,000.00.
 Essentially the entitlements can be used for any loan amount without a cap.
 There is however, a limit on the amount the VA will guarantee.
 This is based off the VA county limits.
 If your county limit is $300,000 than the VA will only guarantee a loan for $300,000 and nothing more.
 Both entitlements can be used in combination with each other.

 If a veteran has qualified for a loan amounting to $144,000 then the veterans’ bonus entitlement is still available.
 The only issue is that the VA loan is only for owner occupied properties, which means you can’t have more than one VA loan in the same city.